SwingGuy1024/Blog/Bad Uses of Optional.md

     6   widget.doSomething();
     7   // ...
 (More code)

 Yeah.
 I've seen this.
-And lines 2-4 are pretty pointless.
-The only reason to call `isPresent()` on line 2 is to prevent a NoSuchElementException on line 5.
-So it prevents the NoSuchElementException by throwing a NullPointerException instead!
-A case could be made that this is more readable, because the throw is now explicit, but readability could be accomplished with a simple comment:

-    1 private void someMethod(Optional<Widget> widgetOpt) {
-    2   Widget widget = widgetOpt.get(); // throws NoSuchElementException
-    3   widget.doSomething();
-    4   // ...
-(More code)

-Or, since (once again) the "Optional" parameter is actually required, you could remove Optional, and get a method that's easier to call:
+Once again, Optional means Required.
+And lines 2-4 are pointless.
+Before `Optional` was invented, this would have behaved exactly the same way:

     1 private void someMethod(Widget requiredWidget) {
-    2   requiredWidget.doSomething();  // throws NullPointerException
+    2   requiredWidget.doSomething();  // may throw NullPointerException
     3   // ...
 (More code)

-This last method behaves the same way as the first one.
-Both throw a NullPointerException if the parameter is null.
+This one also throws a NullPointerException if the parameter is null.
 But it takes one line to do what five lines did in the first case.
 It also gave us an opportunity to clarify the required nature of the parameter with a better name.
+Although "required" should be implicit.

 ### Example 6: Self Defeating